 Weather a Friend or Foe

-serving as a plot device to get his hero into or out of trouble.
+ERB's tales, usually serving as a plot device to get his hero into or out

-comparison of an approaching rainstorm to lions successfully hunting their
+the young Tarzan's comparison of an approaching rainstorm to lions successfully

-of Tarzan, and the huge Barsoomian tempest which drove
+Tales of Tarzan, and the huge Barsoomian tempest which drove

 her to an eventual adventure among The